jdmalham/CMS-VR-Event-Display-Stuff/README.md

 # CMS-VR-Event-Display-Stuff
 1) obj_mod is a python script that takes obj line files (in our case the particle track obj's we got from iSpy) and redefines them as a surface, allowing it to be rendered in Unity.
 Gonna work on it more so that it looks better when loaded in blender.
-I just realized that it only loads the first half of the track.
-That's interesting.
-I will have to figure that out and get it to load the second half